Do You Need a Policies and Procedures Style Guide?

 Will a policies and procedures style guide help with that?
 It won’t hurt, though it really only scratches the surface.
 You don’t give a procedure to a trainee, tell them to read the procedure (or watch the video) over the weekend, and begin the process “for real” on Monday, do you?
 If you do, do you think the document’s style matters all that much to the employee?

-Of course not!
-You may have them read/view the procedure first, but you have to show them — in a real or simulated work environment — how the procedure is carried out, then have them carry out the procedure themselves, gradually ramping up their productivity with their confidence level.
+You may have them read/review the procedure first, but you have to show them — in a real or simulated work environment — how the procedure is carried out, then have them carry out the procedure themselves, gradually ramping up their productivity with their confidence level.

 Therefore, the ultimate style guide is the user.
 If you get consistent results from your employees once they’ve been adequately trained — and your key performance indicators will tell you if that’s the case — your style meets the most important requirement.
 You’re achieving the desired result.

 Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.